 b) Mechanics and Operators are to file with their Employers a listing of their tools showing their valuation and the Employer’s liability shall be limited to such listing and the replacement value of such tools.

-10.7 An employee who is injured in the course of performing his duties and requires medical attention by a physician and is certified by the physician that he is unable to continue work shall be paid his regularly assigned hours on the day of injury; otherwise the employee shall be paid his regular wages for any lost time incurred that day due to the injury.
+10.7 An employee who is injured in the course of performing their duties and requires medical attention by a physician and is certified by the physician that they are unable to continue work shall be paid their regularly assigned hours on the day of injury; otherwise the employee shall be paid their regular wages for any lost time incurred that day due to the injury.

 10.8 Tower Hoists, Climbing, Skyway, Hammerhead and Traveler type cranes shall be operated from the cab or other suitable heated enclosure and shall be equipped with windshield wipers.
-Where practical, they shall be equipped with an audio system from the operator to the signalman.
+Where practical, they shall be equipped with an audio system from the operator to the signalperson.
 The Employer agrees to abide by the Occupational Health and Safety Act, R.S.O.
 1990 and its regulations as amended from time to time.

-10.9 When work is to be performed by mechanics, welders, and servicemen, outside the confines of the shop, adequate protection from weather will be provided.
+10.9 When work is to be performed by mechanics, welders, and servicepersons, outside the confines of the shop, adequate protection from weather will be provided.

 10.10 The Operator shall be directly responsible for the equipment and shall not handle any load if the capability of the equipment to handle the load safely is in question.